 I serve the grieving and those that care for them; though I would much prefer to have this call on my life through another method, I have the call nonetheless.
 I know that in my service of helping grievers heal I am healing also, and I know Alanna would want that.

 I know firsthand the heartache of losing a child and the complication that comes with being a grieving grandparent and caregiver.
 I also know the struggle of searching for resources and support while on the journey of healing riddled with obstacles including ‘complicated grief’, moral injury and trauma, and I realized through my studies that others were experiencing the same struggles.

 I’m damaged, not destroyed.
-I know grief, but I also know each person is their own grief journey expert, just some need a guide to help them travel well.
-It is my desire to be that guide.
+I know grief, academically as well as personally.
+I want to help others on this hard grief journey travel well.
 I see you, and I want you to know you don’t have to walk alone.

 I work with caregiver and service associations providing tools to prevent compassion fatigue and burnout through self-care, allowing them to continue to serve well.
 For schools, businesses, organizations, and churches I help them create a safe landing space and continued care for those returning to their communities after a grief event.
 I also serve grievers directly as well inspiring them with a message of Hope and Healing, and how to return to the ‘world’ (family, friends, work, etc) and remain productive in their post-grief-event state.